bootladder/blog/jekyll/about.md

 * **Version Control , Continuous Integration**
  Test what you ship, ship what you test.
  The system is entirely integrated in a cloud-based test environment without a production environment even existing.
  You can always go back to an exact build and throw it on the hardware test bed.
-Though if the hardware test bed ever changes that's a tough one.

 * **Really Good Modularity and Portability**